sibeleker/sibeleker.github.io/outreach.md

 -------------------

 # Organized Events and Outreach
+2024 - Organization of the *IIASA Expert Workshop on Using Social Media Data and Digital Platforms in Climate and Sustainability Research*.

 2022 - Session *Interacting with integrated assessment models for target-seeking under uncertainty* in [Scenarios Forum 2022](https://scenariosforum.org/)

 2021 - En-ROADS Climate Action Simulation role-play game (in Turkish).
 [Sosyal Iklim Dernegi](https://sosyaliklim.org/)